 Your Marbles credit limit may start off as low as £100 to £250.
 It is very important to work to increase a low credit limit; once your credit limit exceeds £1,000 you should see a positive effect on your credit score.
 With the Marbles card, your credit limit will be reviewed after 3 months (i.e., your credit limit may increase on your 4th statement).
 Cardholders can also manually request a credit limit increase every 4th month.
 There is no harm in making this request - being turned down for a credit limit increase will not affect your credit score.
 Only if your limit is raised will Marbles communicate this improvement to the credit agencies.

 As you would expect, like other credit-builder cards, the Marbles card has a higher-than-average interest rate of 33.8% APR.
 This won't be a problem if you pay down the full balance every month since there are no interest charges on a cleared balance.
 You can choose a monthly repayment date that suits you, perhaps just after pay day or to coincide with other bill due dates.
-The table below shows how much interest you would incur while paying off a £1,000 balance, depending on how much you pay per month.
+The table below shows how much interest you would incur while paying off a £1,000 balance (assuming a 33.8% APR), depending on the size of your monthly payments.

 |Monthly Payment||Months to pay of £1,000||Total Interest Charges|